avirajsharma-ops/Talio/FRESH_BUILD_SUMMARY.md

 ## ⚠️ Important Notes

 1. **Keystore Security:** Keep `talio-release.keystore` secure - you'll need it for all future updates
-2. **OneSignal Integration:** This build uses OneSignal for push notifications (Firebase removed)
-3. **Location Permissions:** Location access is required for attendance tracking
+2. **Location Permissions:** Location access is required for attendance tracking
-4. **Geofencing:** Office radius validation is enforced in strict mode
+3. **Geofencing:** Office radius validation is enforced in strict mode

 ---

 ## 🔧 Key Features in This Build

-- ✅ OneSignal push notifications (replaces Firebase)
 - ✅ Email fallback for failed notifications
 - ✅ GPS location tracking for attendance
 - ✅ Geofencing with office radius validation